Strong winds blow out power, disrupt trains in parts of Western Europe | DW | 21.10.2021

 The French national weather service has kept up storm warnings Thursday in northeastern France as wind speeds reached 175 kph in the Normandy town of Fecamp.

-According to the French national weather service, wind gusts of 153 kilometers per hour were measured on top of the Eiffel Tower in Paris.
+According to the French national weather service Meteo France, wind gusts of 153 kilometers per hour were measured on top of the Eiffel Tower in Paris.

-Power grid operator Enedis said it deployed some 3,000 technicians to restore power supply, with 250,000 homes without electricity Thursday morning after blown-down trees toppled power lines.
+Power grid operator Enedis said it deployed some 3,000 technicians to restore power to 250,000 homes without electricity Thursday morning after downed trees toppled power lines.

 France's national rail authority SNCF said train travel was disrupted in Normandy and Champagne-Ardennes region, as well as on some routes in the Paris region.